babashka/cli/README.md

 Invalid value for option --env: qa.
 Expected one of: dev, staging, prod
 ```

-Values may be of any type; keywords render as their bare name (`edn, json`), and
+Use `:coerce :keyword` with keyword values.
+Keywords render without the leading
-like a keyword-valued `:validate` need `:coerce :keyword` to match user input.
+colon.

-Supplying your own `:validate` alongside `:enum` keeps your predicate; `:enum`
+Use an explicit `:validate` to override `:enum` validation. `:enum` still
-still drives the displayed choices.
+controls the displayed choices.

 ## Error handling